- Clinic Services

 - * Must cover pre-existing conditions, with a wait period of no more than six months if attending the full academic year

-All of these requirements are met by the CSU-sponsored policy with Blue Cross, through Wells Fargo Student Insurance Division.
+All of these requirements are met by the CSU-sponsored policy with Aetna, through Wells Fargo Student Insurance Division.
 You may purchase their policy at their web site.

 Wells Fargo Student Insurance Division will automatically notify the SFSU Registrar to release the insurance hold upon purchase.

 If you elect not to purchase the CSU-sponsored policy through Wells Fargo Student Insurance Division, please review these requirements carefully with your insurance provider.

 The Registrar needs your insurance company to provide you with a written confirmation or affidavit that the policy meets all of the requirements listed above.